onetrueawk/awk/README.md

 If your system does not have `yacc` or `bison` (the GNU equivalent), you must compile the pieces manually.
-We have included `yacc` output in `ytab.c` and `ytab.h`, and backup copies in case you overwrite them.
-We have also included a copy of `proctab.c` so you do not need to run `maketab`.
+We have included `yacc` output in `ytab.c` and `ytab.h`.
+We have also included a copy of
+`proctab.c` so you do not need to run `maketab`.

 NOTE: This version uses ANSI C (C 99), as you should also.
-We have compiled this without any changes using gcc -Wall and/or local C compilers on a variety of systems, but new systems or compilers may raise some new complaint; reports of difficulties are welcome.
+We have compiled this without any changes using `gcc -Wall` and/or local C compilers on a variety of systems, but new systems or compilers may raise some new complaint; reports of difficulties are welcome.